MorleyOlsen/MorleyOlsen.github.io/_pages/about.md

 }
 </style>
 <div class="news-scroll" markdown="1">
+- *2026.09*: 🎉🎉 1 paper was accepted by EMNLP 2026 Workshop (CCF-B Conference Workshop)!
 - *2026.08*: 🎉🎉 1 paper was accepted by ICONIP 2026 (CCF-C Conference)!
 - *2026.08*: 🎈🎈 I joined Ant Group as an intern!
 - *2026.08*: 🙌🙌 We released [EffectLearner](https://arxiv.org/abs/2608.05565) on arXiv!